Uncertain Multi-Agent Systems with Distributed Constrained Optimization Missions and Event-Triggered Communications: Application to Resource Allocation: Problem Statement

 In addition to the assumptions on dynamic model of the multi-agent system~\eqref{dynamic}, in this paper we consider the following assumptions on the optimization problem \eqref{optimization}.

 \begin{As} {[Assumptions on the optimization problem]} Consider the constrained optimization problem~\eqref{optimization}.
 In this problem,

-\begin{enumerate}[label=(\roman*)] \item (Assumptions on the convexity of the objective function and privacy) the function $f_i(x_i)$ is strictly convex and twice differentiable with bounded and continuous second derivative for all $i=1,...,n$.
-Also, the function $f_i(x_i)$ is only known for the agent $i$, and the other agents are not aware of it. \item (Assumption on the compatibility between the constraints and communication graph) suppose that the matrix $C = ^\top \in \R^{m \times n}$ contains the coefficients of constraints $\left\{C_i^\top x-d_i = 0\right\}_{1 \leq i \leq m}$ in the optimization problem~\eqref{optimization}.
-It was assumed that this matrix is compatible with communication graph $\mathcal{G}=(\mathcal{V}_{\mathcal{G}},\mathcal{E}_{\mathcal{G}})$.
-This statement means that if the states of two agents $j$ and $k$ were appeared in the $i^{th}$ constraint (or equivalently $c_{ij}^2+c_{ik}^2 \neq 0$), then $(j,k) \in \mathcal{V}_{\mathcal{G}}$.
-Furthermore, it is assumed that each agent has access to the information of the state variables of its neighbors and the constraints involving such an agent (i.e., the constraint equation(s) in which the state variable of the agent is involved). \item (Assumption on the spectral radius of matrix $C$) without loss of generality, it is assumed that $\rho(C^{\top}C) = 1$ (If $\rho(C^{\top}C) = p$, substituting the equality constraint of the optimization problem \eqref{optimization} by $C^\prime x=d^\prime$, where $C^\prime=C/ \sqrt{p}$ and $d^\prime=d/ \sqrt{p}$, satisfies this assumption). \end{enumerate} \end{As}
+\begin{enumerate} \item (Assumptions on the convexity of the objective function and privacy) the function $f_i(x_i)$ is strictly convex and twice differentiable with bounded and continuous second derivative for all $i=1,...,n$.
+Also, the function $f_i(x_i)$ is only known for the agent $i$, and the other agents are not aware of it. \item (Assumption on the compatibility between the constraints and communication graph) in the optimization problem~\eqref{optimization}, consider matrix $C$ as $C = \left[ c_{ij} \right]_{m \times n} = ^\top \in \R^{m \times n}$ where the constraints in this optimization problem are $\left\{C_i^\top x-d_i = 0\right\}_{1 \leq i \leq m}$.
+It is assumed that matrix $C$ is compatible with the communication graph $\mathcal{G}=(\mathcal{V}_{\mathcal{G}},\mathcal{E}_{\mathcal{G}})$.
+This assumption means that if the state variables of two agents $j$ and $k$ are appeared in the $i^{th}$ constraint (or equivalently \textcolor{black}{$c_{ij} \times c_{ik} \neq 0$}), then $(j,k) \in \mathcal{V}_{\mathcal{G}}$.
+Furthermore, it is assumed that each agent has access to the information of the state variables of its neighbors and the constraints involving such an agent (i.e., the constraint equation(s) in which the state variable of the agent is involved). \item (Assumption on the spectral radius of matrix $C$) without loss of generality, it is assumed that $\rho(C^{\top}C) = 1$ (If $\rho(C^{\top}C) = p$, substituting the equality constraint of the optimization problem \eqref{optimization} by $C^\prime x=d^\prime$, where $C^\prime=C/ \sqrt{p}$ and $d^\prime=d/ \sqrt{p}$, satisfies this assumption). \end{enumerate} \end{As} {It is worth noting that there are some widely used classes of cost functions satisfying the boundedness condition in Assumption~\ref{as.optimization}-\ref{as.convex}, e.g. the quadratic cost functions and the cost functions with Lipschitz continuous gradients.
+Some research works such as \cite{yi2016initialization,ghadimi2013multi} have considered these forms of cost functions in their studies.}